mikolalysenko/surface-nets/README.md

 **Returns** An object with a pair of properties representing a simplicial complex:

-* `positions` is an array encoding the positions of the vertices
+* `positions` is an array encoding the positions of the vertices.
+The coordinates of the positions are with respect to the indices in `array`.
 * `cells` is an array encoding the cells of the simplicial complex as tuples of indices into the `position` array.

 # Credits